 ISDRS 2020 Core Themes and Tracks

-The Budapest conference will feature the traditional themes and tracks of previous ISDRS conferences with a special topic to serve as the main thread of discussion in both plenary and breakout sessions relating to Sustainable Development.
+The Budapest conference featured the traditional themes and tracks of previous ISDRS conferences with a special topic to serve as the main thread of discussion in both plenary and breakout sessions relating to Sustainable Development.

-The International Sustainable Development Research Society (ISDRS) and the Department of Environmental Economics at the Budapest University of Technology and Economics (BME) would like to welcome early career researchers, including doctoral and master students, to present their work in a one-day PhD Workshop to be held on July 14, 2020 (the day before the main Conference starts), at the Faculty of Economic and Social Sciences, BME.
+The International Sustainable Development Research Society (ISDRS) and the Department of Environmental Economics at the Budapest University of Technology and Economics (BME) welcomed early career researchers, including doctoral and master students, to present their work in a one-day PhD Workshop.

-The aim of the workshop is to support early career researchers working on sustainable development related topics by providing them with an arena for discussion of their on-going research projects and socialising with peers and senior academics.
-Any early career researcher attending the 26th ISDRS Conference, whose abstract was accepted and paid the conference fee, is eligible to register for this PhD workshop.
+The aim of the workshop was to support early career researchers working on sustainable development related topics by providing them with an arena for discussion of their on-going research projects and socialising with peers and senior academics.

 Please follow the ISDRS New Professionals Group on Facebook and get to know other early career researchers.